 From time to time assets become surplus to the City's requirements and as such are disposed, enabling funds to be released for delivery of the City's community services.

-Anticipated disposal will be reflected in reduced asset calculations and will be incorporated in future revisions of the plan.
+Anticipated disposals are reflected in reduced asset maintenance calculations and will be incorporated in future revisions of the plan.